 Promoting the classic seven principles of universal design is all very well, but how do they materialise in practice?
-Designing on the basis of the average person can limit the quality of life for some people.
+Designing for the mythical average person can limit the quality of life for some people.
 So what are the key design criteria for the built environment?

 In his article, Arat says designing to the principles of universal design is the answer.
+In the conclusions he attributes design criteria to each of the 7 principles.
 The title of the paper is Spatial Requirements for Elderly and Disabled People in the Frame of Universal Design.

 Everyone needs universal design

-Explaining that universal design is more than accessibility is difficult for people who have heard of accessibility, but not universal design.
-An article from the US, 5 Problems with Accessibility (And How Universal Design Fixes Them)” lists five points:
+Some people think that accessibility and universal design are the same thing.
+Explaining the difference isn’t always easy.
+An article from the US, 5 Problems with Accessibility (And How Universal Design Fixes Them)” lists these points:

 - Accessibility is not always inclusive.
 Steps plus a ramp to a building means some people have to take a different route to get in.